sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 # Conclusion

-This work provides a comprehensive review of studies leveraging mechanistic interpretability tools to analyze vision-language models (VLMs), including probing techniques, activation patching, logit lenses, sparse autoencoders, and automated explanation methods.
+This work provides a comprehensive review of studies leveraging mechanistic interpretability tools to analyze vision language models (VLMs), including probing techniques, activation patching, logit lenses, sparse autoencoders, and automated explanation methods.
 These tools have greatly enhanced our understanding of how VLMs represent, integrate, and process multimodal information.
 Despite these advancements, several key challenges remain.
 These include the need for validation across a wider range of VLM architectures and training paradigms, a deeper exploration of information flow dynamics throughout training stages, and a stronger alignment between micro-level insights and macro-level behaviors.
 Addressing these challenges will pave the way for developing more robust and effective VLMs, advancing both their design and practical applications.